 His 1986 performance special Robin Williams: Live at the Met, a hilariously whiplash act that veers from politics to drug use to the birth of his first child, was the first stand-up comedy album I owned, and it opened the door to other comedians who alternately shared his manic verbosity (George Carlin), fearless confessionalism (Lenny Bruce) and frenetic improvisation (Jonathan Winters, a longtime idol of Williams who appeared on Mork & Mindy in its waning days).
 Though Williams remained true to his stand-up roots, he was much more than a comedian in his films.

 I’d be hard pressed to name another actor who embraced and embodied such a diverse range of characters (from Mrs. Doubtfire’s desperate, cross-dressing dad to Hamlet’s Osric, the courtier who invites the Dane to his deadly duel with Laertes) in such a broad spectrum of films (from big-budget studio spectacles like Jumanji to small-scale dramas like Good Will Hunting).
-One of Williams’ blessings as an actor was that he was not blessed with conventional movie star looks; I think his death has affected so many people not simply because he gave great performances in popular movies that registered with different generations, but because there was something about Williams that felt like he could be us, even in his darkest characters and most absurd films; he could also be our collective id, veering into territory we don’t often allow ourselves the freedom to explore.
+One of Williams’s blessings as an actor was that he was not blessed with conventional movie star looks; I think his death has affected so many people not simply because he gave great performances in popular movies that registered with different generations, but because there was something about Williams that felt like he could be us, even in his darkest characters and most absurd films; he could also be our collective id, veering into territory we don’t often allow ourselves the freedom to explore.

 Williams appeared in more than 100 movies and TV shows, sometimes just lending his versatile voice (Aladdin), other times popping up in uncredited cameos (the mime instructor in his friend Bobcat Goldthwait’s directorial debut, Shakes the Clown).
-Following are 10 fine films that remind us what a brilliant performer we lost and leave us wondering what may have been yet to come.
+Following are 10 films that remind us what a brilliant performer we lost and leave us wondering what may have been yet to come.

 1. The Adventures of Baron Munchausen (1988)

-Williams has a small, indelible role as the King of the Moon in Terry Gilliam’s ill-fated but delightful fantasy based on the tall tales of the German nobleman Hieronymus Carl Friedrich Baron von Münchausen.
+Williams has a small, indelible role as the King of the Moon in Terry Gilliam’s ill-fated but fun fantasy based on the tall tales of the German nobleman Hieronymus Carl Friedrich Baron von Münchausen.
 In fact, Williams is credited in the film as Ray D. Tutto, a nod to his character’s proclamation that he is re di tutto, or king of everything.

 2. The Birdcage (1996)